AGRTP Indigenous scholarship

-- Three years (six sessions) for PhD/Research Doctorate OR two years (four sessions) for Research Masters at full-time study; or
+- Four years (8 sessions) for PhD/Research Doctorate OR two years (4 sessions) for Research Masters at full-time study; or

-- Six years (12 sessions) for PhD/Research Doctorate OR four years (eight sessions) for Research Masters at part time study.
+- Eight years (16 sessions) for PhD/Research Doctorate OR four years (8 sessions) for Research Masters at part time study.

-Relocation Allowance: Scholarship recipients may be eligible to receive a relocation allowance for the cost of relocating themselves, their spouse and dependents to a CSU campus, to a maximum of AUD $5,000.
+Relocation Allowance: Scholarship candidates may be eligible to receive a relocation allowance for the cost of relocating themselves, their spouse and dependents to a CSU campus, to a maximum of AUD $5,000.

 Scholarship duration chevron_right